-The focus of the web site is an interactive web map - it serves as the main landing page for the ATIS.
+The focus of the web site is an interactive web map - it serves as the main landing page for the 511 platform.
 This main page can be superseded by a landing page, and the layout may be modified.
 As part of this proposal, ILOG includes a design period, where WVDOH, Q-Free, and ILOG personnel will discuss design preferences.
 ILOG envisions this to be an Agile-type process:

-- Meet to discuss WVDOH initial thoughts on design, and inspiration for style preferences. - ILOG drafts several examples of what the design changes could look like. - WVDOH provides feedback, likely mixing elements of several proposed designs. - ILOG then combines these preferences into a final design, subject to tweaks from WVDOH.
+- Meet to discuss WVDOH initial thoughts on design, and inspiration for style preferences. - ILOG drafts several examples of what the design changes could look like, from a user experience perspective. - WVDOH provides feedback, likely mixing elements of several proposed designs. - ILOG then combines these preferences into a final design, subject to tweaks from WVDOH.

-This will allow the WVDOH team to take the functionality of the ILOG ATIS system and customize the layout so that it will optimally meet the needs of West Virginia travelers.
+This will allow the WVDOH team to take the functionality of the ILOG 511 platform system and customize the layout so that it will optimally meet the needs of West Virginia travelers.

-Figure 83 - Landing Page for www.paturnpike.com
+Figure 110 - Landing Page for www.paturnpike.com

-4.11.1.21 The 511 map shall display for internet distribution all major freeways and streets within the state's boundaries with distinct graphical representation for each roadway classification.
+4.11.1.21.
+The 511 map shall display for internet distribution all major freeways and streets within the state's boundaries with distinct graphical representation for each roadway classification.

+The 511 platform exceeds this requirement.
 The interactive web map will use Google as a base map.
 By using Google, major roadways and arterials will be seen, as will most smaller streets.
 This also means that WVDOH gets the benefit of the pre-existing Google roadway coloring configurations, which differ according to roadway classification.